Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Market reactions to preliminary jobless claims and consumer confidence indices.
+- Market reactions to job reports and inflation data

 Ready to trade this market?